quay/quay-ui/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+By default the UI connects to the quay backend for API.
+If you don't have a backend or want to develop without a backend you can set the environment variable `MOCK_API=true` before running `npm start`.

 In order for you to use this with a Quay backend, you need to configure CORS on the Quay side.
 Add the following to your `config.yaml` in Quay